gdaws/stompit/docs/sources/api/connect-failover.md

 ## failover.connect(callback)

-Connect to a server and then callback is called with arguments `error, client, reconnect`.
-The error argument will be an Error object if the reconnect limit is reached.
-Reconnect state is not shared between failover.connect calls, each connect call tracks its own number of reconnects and uses the limits set in the ConnectFailover object.
-The client argument is a [Client](../client/) object which is ready to send and subscribe.
-The reconnect argument is a function to reconnect to a server and repeat the callback.
-You don't reuse the client object between reconnects; for each callback call a new client object is provided.
+Connects to a server and provides the callback with a new client object.
+The callback parameters are `error, client, reconnect`.
+The reconnect argument is a function that can be used to create a new connection and client when an error event is detected on the current client.
+The purpose of the reconnect function is to choose the next server and reconnect time based on the previous reconnects state.
+The reconnect state is stored in the reconnect-connect closure.

 ## Example